MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 </a>
 ```

 There's nothing wrong with this implementation, but we can do better!
-Reactive variables are always be recomputed when data it depends on is updated.
+Reactive variables are recomputed when data they depend on is updated.
 So because of this, the `isEmpty` variable will be recomputed if:

 1. User adds a first item
 2. User adds a second item